Cannellini Bean and Sausage Stew

 - 2 cups cooked cannellini beans (see options below for cooking beans or use canned beans)

-- 4 links Aidell’s Roasted Garlic and Gruyere Cheese Chicken Sausage (or use any pre-cooked chicken or turkey sausage)
+- 4 links Aidell’s Roasted Garlic and Gruyere Cheese Chicken Sausage (see notes)

 - 2-3 tsp. olive oil (use more or less, depending on your pan)